-Local fraud manager: beware of computer scams
+Local fraud manager: Beware of computer scams

 Slaughter says the golden rule for scams is: if it sounds too good to be true, it’s probably a scam.

-“Oftentimes…they won’t listen to that little voice that tells them that something is off in a situation, especially if there is some some form of desperation either for money for employment, sometimes even with romance scams and love,” Slaughter said.
+“Oftentimes, they won’t listen to that little voice that tells them that something is off in a situation, especially if there is some form of desperation either for money for employment, sometimes even with romance scams and love,” Slaughter said.

 Meritrust provided these tips for protecting you and your family from computer virus scams: